siv2r/bip-frost-signing/README.md

 An adversary can forge a partial signature, i.e., create a partial signature without knowing the secret share for that particular participant public share.[^partialsig-forgery]
 However, if *PartialSigVerify* succeeds for all partial signatures then *PartialSigAgg* will return a valid Schnorr signature.

-[^partialsig-forgery]: Assume a malicious participant intends to forge a partial signature for the participant with public share *P*.
+[^partialsig-forgery]: Assume a malicious signer intends to forge a partial signature for the signer with public share *P*.
 It participates in the signing session pretending to be two distinct signers: one with the public share *P* and the other with its own public share.
 The adversary then sets the nonce for the second signer in such a way that allows it to generate a partial signature for *P*.
 As a side effect, it cannot generate a valid partial signature for its own public share.
 An explanation of the steps required to create a partial signature forgery can be found in [this document](https://gist.github.com/siv2r/0eab97bae9b7186ef2a4919e49d3b426).

 ### Tweaking the Threshold Public Key